hostmicrobe/hostmicrobe.github.io/_posts/microbiome/2017-09-19-cloudComputing_part2.md

 merge_metaphlan_tables.py *_profile.txt > merged_abundance_table.txt
 {% endhighlight %}

-Now you have a single file {% highlight bash %} merged_abundance_table.txt {% endhighlight %} which contains a breakdown of all the taxa present in all of your samples.
+Now you have a single file *merged_abundance_table.txt* which contains a breakdown of all the taxa present in all of your samples.

 ## visualize your result